JullesMitoura/tes-thermo/README.md

-## Third-Party Dependencies and Licenses

-This project uses the Ipopt solver, which is made available under the Eclipse Public License v1.0 (EPL-1.0).
-A full copy of the Ipopt license can be verified here: https://github.com/coin-or/Ipopt/blob/stable/3.14/LICENSE

-## TeS - Themodynamic Equilibrium Simulation
+# TeS - Themodynamic Equilibrium Simulation

 TeS - Thermodynamic Equilibrium Simulation is an open-source software designed to optimize studies in thermodynamic equilibrium and related subjects.
 TeS is recommended for initial analyses of reactional systems.
 The current version contains the following simulation module: